What are the instructions from God to care of the poor people around us?

 These instructions are found in Leviticus 23:22 –

-“Now when you reap the harvest of your land, you shall not reap to the very corners of your field, nor shall you gather the gleanings of your harvest.
+“‘When you reap the harvest of your land, do not reap to the very edges of your field or gather the gleanings of your harvest.
 Leave them for the poor and for the foreigner residing among you.
 I am the LORD your God.'”

 The Lord was giving three basic instructions to help care for the poor in the community.

 First, Recognize That God is the Owner of All Things

 This scripture concludes with the statement, “I am the Lord your God.”
 This sentence reminds us that God owns everything.

 It also teaches that we are just caretakers of what is already His.

 Second, Develop a Practice of Generosity and Mercy to Those in Need